parth812004/Socket-Programming/README.md

 # Socket-Programming
-Socket programming(Both TCP and UDP Protocols)
+Socket programming using Python(Both TCP and UDP Protocols)